-After a handful of appearances on the UPN comedy Moesha, and several other television spots, including an appearance on The Bernie Mac Show, Mo'Nique was launched full-time in the living rooms of American homes in 1999 with a starring role in the UPN sitcom, The Parkers.
+After a handful of appearances on the UPN comedy Moesha and several other television spots, including an appearance on The Bernie Mac Show, Mo'Nique was launched full-time into the living rooms of American homes in 1999 with a starring role on the UPN sitcom The Parkers.

-In the show, the comedian played the rather outlandish mother, Nikki Parker, who attends college with her daughter and can't quite straighten out her love life.
-The comedy ran five seasons, and garnered Mo'Nique three NAACP Image Awards for Outstanding Lead Actress in a Comedy Series.
+On the show, the comedian played outlandish mother Nikki Parker, who attends college with her daughter and can't quite straighten out her love life.
+The comedy ran for five seasons, and garnered Mo'Nique three NAACP Image Awards for Outstanding Lead Actress in a Comedy Series.

 Even while keeping up with the rigors of a full-time television series, Mo'Nique made sure her stand-up career didn't suffer.
 "Stand-up keeps you on your toes because it's instant," she told reporters.
 "With TV and movies you have to wait for the numbers to come in to see what happened at the box office.
 With stand-up, it's right there, that night, in your face."

 To help stay atop her game, Mo'Nique headlined the 2001 smash hit Queens of Comedy, the successful female version of The Original Kings of Comedy tour.
 The album produced from those performances, which also featured Adele Givens, Laura Hayes and Sommore, earned a 2002 Grammy nomination for Best Spoken Comedy Album.
 From there, Mo'Nique became host of It's Showtime at the Apollo, the first female comedian to ever hold that title.